AnjoSs/recommendations-user-study/README.md

 To evaluate how filter-based and score-based recommendations can assist knowledge workers in reaching their objectives, a user study was conducted.
 This repository documents the setup and results of this user study.

 Three groups of participants were investigated.
-Each group was provided with an [fCM execution engine](https://github.com/bptlab/fCM-Engine/tree/master).
+Each group was provided with an enriched version of an [fCM execution engine](https://github.com/bptlab/fCM-Engine/tree/master).
 The first group did not receive recommendations.
 For the second group, the engine was enriched with filter-based recommendation.
 The third group received score-based recommendations in their engine.

 Each participant was provided with the process model, the execution engine and the objective.